maroha/superior/homework_1.md

 Yes.
 7. Do you record the number of guests in a table?
 Yes.
-8. Can an order be gifted / on the house?
+8. Can an order be gifted / be on the house?
 Yes, it can.
 9. Must an open bill have a limit?
 If so, will it depend on the client?
 Limit is 100€ for all clients.
 It doesn’t depend on the client.